By Kelly Bechtel, Nursing Care Manager at Seventy-Five State Street

 In addition to sunscreen, seniors can seek out clothing which protects from ultraviolet rays, like wide-brimmed hats and sunglasses.
 Fashion and safety go hand in hand!

-Here are a few other sun protection tips:
+Here are a few other summer sun protection tips:

 - Time of day.
 Sunlight is most damaging between 10 a.m. and 3 p.m., so it’s a good idea to spend those hours indoors or in the shade.